rayheberer/SC2Agents/README.md

 Links to pretrained networks and reporting on their results can be found in [results](https://github.com/rayheberer/SC2Agents/tree/master/results).

+All checkpoint files are stored in this [Google Drive](https://drive.google.com/open?id=1FKj0wTg_QBi-4zkeqixEWI71arpECriy).

 The following agents are implemented in this repository:

 * __DQNMoveOnly__ - a deep q-learner that processes a single screen feature layer through a convolutional neural network and outputs spacial coordinates for the `Move_screen` action.